omelchert/SWtools/README.md

 ## Module description

-Below we provide a list of all `SWtools` modules along with a short description.
+Below we provide a list of all `SWtools` modules along with a short description and a link to the respective source code and online-documentation.

 | **Module**                | **Description**                                 | **Links** |
 |:--------------------------|:------------------------------------------------|:----------|